testproject121/check-signed-commits-action/README.md

-# Check signed commits in PR
+# Check signed commits in PR c

 A GitHub Action that checks the commits of the current PR and fails if it contains unsigned commits.
 It also places a comment in the PR to inform the author about next steps.